• Sign In

 Program and parking and map, oh my!

 Enjoy treats from Sweden, Norway, Denmark, Iceland, and Finland!
 Food is available for purchase with meal tickets, plus there will be herring tastings both days of the festival.
-AND: if you're 21+ enjoy delicious brews from Aass Norwegian beer
+AND: if you're 21+ enjoy delicious brews

 menu